-- 6. No regular working hours will be fixed for you and your enumerators.
+6. No regular working hours will be fixed for you and your enumerators.
 In general you will have to start work early in the morning and close late in the evening.
 Please find out in which part of the day household members are likely to be present in their houses and advise the enumerators to approach them at those hours.
 You should see that there is no non-response in the Enumeration Areas under your charge simply because the enumerators could not contact them.
 If a building is locked since the inmates have gone to market, work or studies the enumerators should leave a Call-Back-Card (as instructed in the Enumerator's Manual) and come again to the building at the appointed time.
-You should ensure that such steps are taken by your enumerators to minimise non-response due to buildings being locked or household members being away at work or shopping. - 6.1 You may have to work beyond the normal working hours during the enumeration period.
-Work as hard as you can to ensure that your enumerators complete their tasks during the enumeration period (March 3 to 12, 1998).
+You should ensure that such steps are taken by your enumerators to minimise non-response due to buildings being locked or household members being away at work or shopping.

+6.1 You may have to work beyond the normal working hours during the enumeration period.
+Work as hard as you can to ensure that your enumerators complete their tasks during the enumeration period (March 3 to 13, 2008).
 If you anticipate any difficulty in finishing you work on time, report the matters to Commune Census Officer or his nominated staff immediately for remedial action.

-- 6.2 You have to adhere to the calendar of operations and collect and hand over the enumeration records on the due date to the Commune Census Officer for remedial action. - 6.3 Remember that you are performing a valuable national service.
-Ask each of your enumerators to do their best without minding the usually heavy demands that the census may make on him/her. - 6.4 The population census takes place after 36 years in Cambodia.
-Help to make the 1998 Census of Cambodia a success and you can be legitimately proud of having contributed to a national task.
+6.2 You have to maintain a progress report of enumeration in Form 5-A (Appendix II) and review the progress of work of your enumerators every day.
+You have to adhere to the calendar of operations and collect and hand over the enumeration records on the due date to the Commune Census Officer for remedial action.

+6.3 Remember that you are performing a valuable national service.
+Ask each of your enumerators to do their best without minding the usually heavy demands that the census may make on him/her.

+6.4 Help to make the 2008 Census of Cambodia a success and you can be legitimately proud of having contributed to a national task.